realpython/members/README.md

 1. Separate API routes from server side templating routes
 1. Swagger docs for the handlers returning JSON
 1. Add front end tests with selenium
+1. Add flash to res object for testing purposes